NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 RPC Images, including GeoEye, Airbus, Cartosat-1, and PeruSat-1
 ----------------------------------------------------------------

-Some vendors, such as GeoEye with its Ikonos and two GeoEye satellites, and Airbus, with its SPOT and Pleiades satellites, the Indian Cartosat-1 satellite provide only Rational Polynomial Camera (RPC) models.
-DigitalGlobe/Maxar provides both exact linescan camera models and their RPC approximations and ASP supports both.
-Apparently such is the case as well for PeruSat-1, but ASP supports only the RPC model for this satellite.
+Some vendors, such as GeoEye with its Ikonos and two GeoEye satellites, Airbus, with its SPOT and Pleiades satellites, the Indian Cartosat-1 satellite, PeruSat-1, the Spanish Deimos 1 and 2, etc., provide Rational Polynomial Coefficient (RPC) camera models.
+(DigitalGlobe/Maxar provides both exact linescan camera models and their RPC approximations and ASP supports both.)

 RPC represents four 20-element polynomials that map geodetic coordinates (longitude-latitude-height above datum) to image pixels.
 Since they are